Ralph C. Kenney

 Ralph Clinton Kenney (c.
-1887 – February 6, 1966) was an American coach, sports administrator, and military officer.
-He coached football, basketball, and baseball at William & Vashti College, and Louisiana Tech University.
+1887 – February 6, 1966) was an American sports coach, athletics administrator, and military officer.
+He coached football, basketball, and baseball at several colleges: Roanoke College, William & Vashti College, Southwestern Presbyterian University (now known as Rhodes College), Missouri Valley College, Louisiana Polytechnic Institute (now known as Louisiana Tech University), and Carroll College (now known as Carroll University) in Waukesha, Wisconsin.

 Early life and education

-Kenney born in Athens, Ohio.
+Kenney was born in Athens, Ohio.
 He played college football, basketball, and baseball at Ohio University.

-He was a graduate of Ohio State University and did graduate work at University of Chicago.
-He was a veteran of World War I, during which he served with the 82nd Airborne Division, and World War II.
+Kenney was a veteran of World War I, during which he served with the 82nd Airborne Division, and World War II.

 Career

+In 1914, Kenney was appointed as coach and athletic director at William & Vashti College in Aledo, Illinois.
+He served in that role for two years.
+In 1916, Kenney was hired as the football coach at Hammond High School in Hammond, Indiana.

-In 1915, Kenney served as the head football coach for William & Vashti College in Aledo, Illinois and led them to a record of 6–2.
-Kenney later became the head coach for Louisiana Tech's football, men's basketball, and baseball teams for the 1925–26 academic year.
+Kenney coached at Southwestern Presbyterian University—now known as Rhodes College—during the early 1920s, and then was athletic coach and dean of the faculty at Missouri Valley College in Marshall, Missouri.
+In 1925, he was hired as a coach at Louisiana Polytechnic Institute—now known as Louisiana Tech University in Ruston, Louisiana.
+He served as the head coach for Louisiana Tech's football, men's basketball, and baseball teams for the 1925–26 academic year.
 He coached Louisiana Tech's football team to a record of 1–7–2.
 Kenney was the first basketball coach in Louisiana Tech history and led Louisiana Tech's basketball team to 7–7 record in the program's inaugural season.
 The Bulldogs lost the program's first two games to Centenary, but Kenney recorded Louisiana Tech's first ever basketball victory against Louisiana College.
 Kenney experienced the most success on the diamond leading Louisiana Tech's baseball team to a record of 17–5.

 Kenney was the athletic director at Highland Park Junior College in Highland Park, Michigan before moving on in 1929 to the same role at Carroll College in Waukesha, Wisconsin.
+He also coached basketball at Carroll for two seasons before resigning in 1931.

+Later life and death

 Kenney retired from military service in 1950 as a colonel in the United States Air Force.
-Kenney live the last 25 years of his life in Phoenix, Arizona.
+Kenney spent the last 25 years of his life in Phoenix, Arizona.
 He died on February 6, 1966, at Phoenix Veterans Hospital in Phoenix.